arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 ### What about GitHub Actions?

-Good you've asked!
+Good that you've asked!
 It's fairly simple - GitHub Actions is even newer than Azure Pipelines.

 Since Azure Pipelines works fine for us there is no reason why we would move over to GitHub Actions.